-When the subject of child support is raised with a person going through a divorce, he or she is sure to have an opinion.
-If you are the person who is going to be on the hook for paying child support it is likely that you think that the amount that you will have to pay is too much.
-That’s not to say that you don’t think supporting your child is a good idea, or that you don’t love your child.
-It’s just that being made to pay money that goes directly to your ex spouse can cause some mixed emotions about the subject.
+When the subject of child support is raised with a person going through a divorce, they are sure to have an opinion.
+If you are the person who is going to be on the hook for paying child support, you likely think that the amount that you will have to pay is too much.
+That's not to say that you don't believe supporting your child is a good idea or that you don't love your child.
+It's just that being made to pay money directly to your ex-spouse can cause mixed emotions about the subject.

-On the other hand, if you are the parent who is set to receive child support as a result of a divorce you likely think the guidelines set forth by our State Legislature leave a lot to be desired.
-You’re losing an entire income as a result of your divorce, and a smaller amount of support from your ex spouse is supposed to make all that better?
+On the other hand, if you are the parent who is set to receive child support due to a divorce, you likely think the guidelines set forth by our State Legislature leave a lot to be desired.
+You're losing an entire income due to your divorce, and a smaller amount of support from your ex-spouse is supposed to make all that better?
 Has anyone taken a look at what daycare costs nowadays?

-Regardless of your perspective or position when it comes to child support, there is information out there that we need to talk about.
-I’m not here to sway your opinion on the subject, whatsoever.
-My goal today is to present the facts and a little of my own personal experience with handling child support matters for clients in family law cases.
+Regardless of your perspective or position regarding child support, there is information out there that we need to talk about.
+I'm not here to sway your opinion on the subject whatsoever.
+Today, my goal is to present the facts and a little of my personal experience with handling child support matters for clients in family law cases.
 You can form your own opinions based on that information.

 What will you stand to receive (or pay) in child support as a result of your divorce?

-As I mentioned a moment ago, the Texas Family Code has within it certain guideline amounts of child support that are to be paid by one parent to the other for the purpose of helping to support a child.
-The “net resources” of the paying parent are subject to the following percentages when it comes to child support:
+As I mentioned a moment ago, the Texas Family Code has specific guideline amounts of child support that are to be paid by one parent to the other to help support a child.
+The "net resources" of the paying parent are subject to the following percentages when it comes to child support:

 -20% of net resources for one child